-The Mathematics Division offers a wide range of courses, from developmental to advanced, that enable students to fulfill program requirements at Henry Ford Community College, to transfer with advanced standing into four-year degree programs, or to complete admission requirements for graduate degrees where the student’s undergraduate mathematical background is insufficient.
+The Mathematics Department offers a wide range of courses, from developmental to advanced, that enable students to fulfill program requirements at Henry Ford College, to transfer with advanced standing into four-year degree programs, or to complete admission requirements for graduate degrees where the student’s undergraduate mathematical background is insufficient.

-For students who come to Henry Ford without the adequate preparation and skills to be successful in college-level mathematics, the Mathematics Division has a series of developmental offerings that prepares them for success in more advanced courses.
-In addition, the Learning Laboratory provides support for students who are lacking in specific mathematic skills in their HFCC courses.
+For students who come to Henry Ford without the adequate preparation and skills to be successful in college-level mathematics, the Mathematics Department has a series of developmental offerings that prepares them for success in more advanced courses.
+In addition, the Learning Laboratory provides support for students who are lacking in specific mathematics skills in their HFC courses.

 Students preparing for an undergraduate degree in business or for entry into an MBA program can elect MATH 153-Calculus for Business, Life and Social Sciences, and MATH 141-Introduction to Statistics.

 MATH 131-Mathematics in the Modern World provides students whose program or career goals do not require a specific mathematics course sequence the opportunity to develop quantitative literacy skills that will meet HFC requirements, and requirements at many four-year institutions.
 Students should consult their program requirements and transfer guides prior to electing this class.